guiyumin/genesee-cli/docs/PRD-biomarker-validation.md

 │    notes.md            │  │ Querying EGFR mutations in lung cancer...   │   │
 │                        │  └─────────────────────────────────────────────┘   │
 │                        │                                                    │
-│                        │  Codon: Based on cBioPortal data, EGFR mutations   │ │                        │  occur in approximately 15-20% of NSCLC cases.     │
+│                        │  Genesee: Based on cBioPortal data, EGFR mutations   │ │                        │  occur in approximately 15-20% of NSCLC cases.     │
 │                        │                                                    │
 │                        │  The most common mutations are:                    │